nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `New module added: CS1203`

 #### 3.2.3 Adding an assignment
-Add an assignment under the module with the deadline provided.
+Now, let's add the corresponding assignment to the module.
+Don't forget that you need to specify the deadline when adding your task to RemindMe.
+The deadline follows the `DATE-TIME` format.

-Format: `add m/MODULE a/ASSIGNMENT by/DD/MM/YYYY HHMM`
+Command: `add m/MODULE a/ASSIGNMENT by/DEADLINE`

 Example:
 * `add m/CS2101 a/Essay 1 by/01/01/2021 2359`